tushar-upadhya/tushar-upadhya/README.md

 ## ✅ Project:

+[Google Keep Note - Clone 📒](https://github.com/tushar-upadhya/google-keep-clone)  I built a Google Keep note clone using React, Material UI, and styled components.
+The app allows users to create, edit, and delete notes, and is designed with a modern look and feel.

 [Pet Grooming 🐶](https://github.com/tushar-upadhya/pet-grooming)  I developed a pet grooming web application using Tailwind CSS and React to streamline appointment booking for pet owners.
 I was able to create a visually appealing design that simplifies the booking process.

 [Chatify 💬](https://github.com/tushar-upadhya/chatify) A chat app with Firebase is a real-time chat application that uses Firebase as a backend database and authentication system.